MELISSA BLOCK, HOST:

 One supporter of South Dakota's decision to not help Iowa is Jim Mehlhaff of Pierre.
 He was driving through Sioux City last fall when a traffic camera snapped a photo of his vehicle.
 A couple of weeks after his trip, he received a letter claiming he owed Sioux City $168 for the citation.
 Mehlhaff wasn't happy with the situation but paid the fine.

-REPRESENTATIVE JIM MEHLHAFF: I did address it to, Sioux City extorts money from out-of-state travelers, just to be cute.
+COMMISSIONER JIM MEHLHAFF: I did address it to, Sioux City extorts money from out-of-state travelers, just to be cute.
 They did cash the check, though.

 ELLENBOLT: Police chief Doug Young accuses South Dakota politician Dan Lederman of just trying to protect his own interests.